The Children’s Center online privacy statement

 You have the following rights regarding the health/treatment information that we have about you/your child:

-You have the right to inspect and request a copy of your protected health information.
+You have the right to inspect and request a copy of your/your child’s protected health information.
 If you do request a copy of your record, you may be charged a small fee.
 We require requests to inspect/copy PHI to be submitted in writing.
-We will respond within 30 days of receiving the request.
+We will respond within 20 calendar days of receiving the request.

 Your right to amend